|

 arrives to fill the shoes of good little children with toys and

-Day, meat is most often on the menu, customarily a big stuffed
+Day, meat is often on the holiday menu, (customarily a big stuffed

 The festivities

-end on January 6, on "Dia de Reis" or King's Day, but
+end on January 6, on the Feast of the Epiphany or "Dia de Reis" (King's Day), but

-not before a festive New Year's Eve celebration with spectacular
+not before a festive New Year's Eve celebration featuring spectacular

 raisins, representing one wish for each month of the coming year.